hibou107/clustering/Readme.md

 The building process and test must be automated by Jenkins

 ## Deployment automation
-This can be a step from Jenkins, the deployment of master branch should automated
+This can be a step from Jenkins, the deployment of master branch should be automated

 ## Better errors handling
 For the moment the are only one log message to count the total number of invalid input data